This is a continuation of the “How to Network With Busy People” series. The first post in the series can be found here.

 When you approach people from this place of completeness, you’ll find that most of the time their shields drop pretty quickly, and they feel very much at ease around you.
 Comfort allows other people to be fully present and fully themselves.

-A couple weeks ago, Erin and I were in Bermuda for our first retreat with the Transformational Leadership Council.
+A couple weeks ago, I was in Bermuda for my first retreat with the Transformational Leadership Council.
 This group includes a lot of busy people who are used to getting “hit on” quite often.
 Members of this group include entrepreneurs, celebrities, and multi-millionaires.

 I could have gone to this retreat with an attitude of neediness, thinking about all the deals to be made, the potential business partners, the money to be earned, and the coolness of associating with famous people.
 I could have behaved like a vampire trying to suck everyone else’s energy.
 I could have treated them like targets instead of human beings.
 Blech!